A study in texture, tone, and tradition—this still life painting of clay pottery brings the humble elegance of Iron Age kitchenware to life.

 The painting depicts clay pottery—a cook pot and oven—once essential tools for preparing meals in a typical Iron Age kitchen.
 These utilitarian vessels rest among rough, heavy stones, their surfaces textured and worn, suggesting years of use.
 A muted adobe wall forms the backdrop, soft and understated, allowing the pottery to take visual precedence.
 The restrained, earthy palette layers ochres, deep siennas, and cool grays to create tonal harmony.
 Light and shadow shape each element with precision and depth, revealing form, material, and age.
 Signed by artist Teresa Bernard in the bottom left corner, the signature ensures originality and authorship.

-Part of the Kitchen Still Life Series, this painting captures the quiet dignity of Iron Age domestic objects shaped by Teresa’s signature realistic style.
+Art lovers who appreciate pieces with historical depth will find strong appeal in this work, elevated through Teresa’s signature realistic style.
 The piece evokes timelessness and tradition, making it a meaningful addition to any collection.
 Its historical reference and handcrafted detail offer lasting visual and emotional impact.
 Whether displayed in a kitchen, dining area, or intimate gallery wall, it brings warmth and quiet resonance to everyday spaces.

 ©️ teresabernardart.com is a copyright watermark and is used for online purposes only.
 It is not present on the actual canvas painting.